Ancient West Asia

 What is Ancient West Asia?

-Ancient West Asia comprises modern-day Iraq, Iran, Turkey, Syria, the eastern Mediterranean coast, Yemen, and parts of Central Asia.
+Ancient West Asia includes modern-day Iraq, Iran, Turkey, Syria, the eastern Mediterranean coast, Yemen, and parts of Central Asia.
 The period spans from the 8th millennium BCE to the rise of Islam in the 7th century CE.

 The Basics